Times Square digital billboard showcasing crochet plushie pattern ad with city buildings

 From Crochet Hippos to Times Square: My Unexpected Maker Moment

-This story is about one crocheted hippo, a random “yes,” and an unforgettable moment when my handmade work showed up on a giant digital screen in Times Square, New York City.
+In today’s blog, I’m sharing a story that took me all the way back to 2014, long before I had an Etsy shop, before I started designing crochet patterns, and before I began teaching courses.
+This story is about one crocheted hippo, a random β€œyes,” and an unforgettable moment when my handmade work showed up on a giant digital screen in Times Square, New York City.

 The Day My Crochet Hippo Landed in Times Square

-In June 2014, Michaels—the craft store we all know and love—posted a simple message on Twitter:
+In June 2014, Michaelsβ€”the craft store we all know and loveβ€”posted a simple message on Twitter:

-📸 “Submit a photo of your handmade work.
+πŸ“Έ β€œSubmit a photo of your handmade work.
 We have a big surprise coming Tuesday morning.”

+It didn’t say much.
+No explanation.
+No details.
+Just curiosity.
 Like hundreds of other makers, I thought: Why not?
 I snapped a photo of one of my crocheted hippos, hit submit, and went about my day.
+A few days later, my inbox lit up with a message that nearly made me fall out of my chair:

-🎉 “Tune into the Times Square livestream tomorrow morning—your photos are going to be featured.”
+πŸŽ‰ β€œTune into the Times Square livestream tomorrow morningβ€”your photos are going to be featured.”

+Featured where?
+On a massive billboard in New York City.
 Suddenly, this little crocheted hippo that I made for fun was about to tower over Times Square.
-Michaels did this to celebrate going public
+Michaels did this to celebrate going public.Β

 The Waiting Game